 Many nights you’ll find me in the garage replacing standard chrome trim with an elegant piano black finish or changing the threads on the stitching of the seats to add a personal touch, as I believe a few small changes can transform a generic product into a personalized work of art.

 Want even more help with your personal statement?
 Insights into the application process?
-Read more advice here.
-Or sign up for my online course, How to Write the Personal Statement.
-Or check out my new book, College Essay Essentials, available on Amazon!
+Find more advice by visiting our Application Essay Clinic!